smatechnologies/ibm-i-agent-docs/docs/reference/performance.md

 There are two sets of control data queue performance parameters for JORS.
 One set is for the main server job and the other set is used by each sub-job (the spawned worker job).
 However, at this time there is only one input wait timeout value that is shared by both jobs.

 The default values supplied for the JORS server jobs are set to lazy values, the idea being that JORS is a low priority activity.
-That is, the computer does not have to work as hard to keep up with the pace of human user activity (manually initiated JORS requests, one at a time) as it does when it is trying to aggressively manage a large load of concurrent job starts and status reports being managed by the computerized OpCon/xps SAM service.
+That is, the computer does not have to work as hard to keep up with the pace of human user activity (manually initiated JORS requests, one at a time) as it does when it is trying to aggressively manage a large load of concurrent job starts and status reports being managed by the computerized OpCon SAM service.
 If there is a need to improve JORS responsiveness, these performance parameters could be adjusted according to the principles described in the section above about job scheduling performance.

 ## Job Scheduling Performance Parameters

 Parameters in this group are different from the Job Scheduling Communications Performance Parameters.
 There is one actual performance parameter that governs how the LSAM job completion message monitor server program behaves.

 The Job message idle timer parameter helps to maintain a balance between aggressive system activity monitoring and avoiding an adverse impact on system performance.
-Its value must be set low enough that the LSAM job completion message monitor program will always stay ahead of any OpCon/xps request for a job status report.
+Its value must be set low enough that the LSAM job completion message monitor program will always stay ahead of any OpCon request for a job status report.
 This parameter is also discussed in two places in [IBM i LSAM Configuration](../configuration/configuration.md).

 It is possible for the IBM i LSAM servers issue a false error message SMA0097.
 This can happen if the LSAM job completion message monitor job (TXMMNG, program LSARCMR00) has been set with too long of a Job message idle time in the LSAM Parameters.
 If the LSAM ever does report that a job has failed with error code SMA0097, but it is clear that the job did finish normally, this can be prevented by lowering the Job message idle timer parameter value (refer to [Job message idle timer](../configuration/configuration.md)).
-In some cases, it might also be necessary to increase the performance of the LSAM server job TXMMNG by changing the active job itself while it is active (which could be done with an OpCon/xps job during periods of peak activity) or by revising the LSAM subsystem configuration [Tuning LSAM Performance](#top).
+In some cases, it might also be necessary to increase the performance of the LSAM server job TXMMNG by changing the active job itself while it is active (which could be done with an OpCon job during periods of peak activity) or by revising the LSAM subsystem configuration [Tuning LSAM Performance](#top).

 ## IBM i Configuration for the LSAM Servers